anortef/simple_php_login/README.md

-This is a simple php login for testing purpouses.
+This is a simple php login to provide a playground for Cucumber.